benroeder/shadow_symlink_tree/README.md

 `shadow_symlink_tree.py /Users/foo/src/ /Users/foo/dest --force`

-and replace . in the filename with _ userful for making graphite read rrd files that have . in them
+and replace . in the filename with _ useful for making graphite read rrd files that have . in them

 **e.g. switch.port.model.rrd -> switch_port_model.rrd**